-support.
-Treatment of arrhythmias consists of support.
-Treatment of a mytimize consists of a administration of a beta-adrenergic blocking drug (such as propranolol).
-If necessary, pressor effects may be counteracted by rapidly acting vasodilators or $\alpha$ -adrenergic blocking drugs.
-If prolonged hypotension follows such measures, it may be necessary to administer another pressor drug.
+Epinephrine is rapidly inactivated in the body and treatment following overdose with epinephrine is primarily supportive.
+Treatment of pulmonary edema consists of a rapidly acting $\alpha$ -adrenergic blocking drug (such as phentolamine mesylate) and respiratory support.
+Treatment of arrhythmias consists of administration of a beta-adrenergic blocking drug (such as propranolol).
+If necessary, pressor effects may be counteracted by rapidly acting vasodilators or $\alpha$ -adrenergic blocking drugs. prolonged hypotension follows such measures, it may be necessary to administer another pressor drug.

-DESCRIPTION
+DESCRIPTION 11

-Epinephrine Injection, USP is a clear, colorless, sterile solution containing 1 mg/mL epinephrine, packaged as 1 mL of solution in a single-dose amber glass ampule.
-In the 1 mL ampule, each 1 mL of epinephrine solution contains 1 mg epinephrine, 9.0 mg sodium chloride, hydrochloric acid to adjust pH, and water for injection.
+Epinephrine Injection, USP is a clear, colorless, sterile solution containing 1 mg/mL of epinephrine, packaged as 30 mL of solution in a multiple-dose amber glass vial for intravenous, intramuscular and subcutaneous use.
+Each 1 mL of Epinephrine solution contains 1 mg epinephrine, 9 mg sodium chloride, 0.457 mg sodium metabisulfite, g.s. with hydrochloric acid to adjust pH, 5.25 mg chlorobutanol as a preservative and water for injection.
 The pH range is 2.2 to 5.0.

 Epinephrine is a sympathomimetic catecholamine.
-The chemical name of epinephrine is: 1,2-Benzenediol, 4-[(1R)-1-hydroxy-2-(methylamino)ethyl]-, or (-)-3,4-Dihydroxy- $\alpha$ -[2- (methylamino)ethyl]benzyl alcohol.
+The chemical name of epinephrine is: 1,2-Benzenediol, 4-[(1R)-1-hydroxy-2-(methylamino)ethyl]-, or (-)-3,4-Dihydroxy- $\alpha$ -[2- (methylamino) ethyl]benzyl alcohol.